 Lastly, and in case I have not made it clear, I am not referring to the mandated competency training.
 I have my own opinion on the current setup, however.
 It is what we have to do, and to be fair it is only intended to cover the bare minimum.
 In this article I am referencing training designed at providing you with the skillset to deal with critical incidents.

 For those of you still with me, lets get on to the main part of this article.

-> So, who do I train with, or whom do I want to train with?
-Since most of our readers are in Southern Africa, I am going to start with whom I believe to be the very best South African trainers.
+So, who do I train with?
+Or whom do I want to train with?
+Since most of our readers are in Southern Africa, I am going to start with whom I believe to be the very best South African instructors.
 And a bit on why I think so.

-> Arno Barlow & Kembativ Concepts
+Arno Barlow & Kembativ Concepts

 First and foremost, Arno Barlow and any of his instructors from Kembativ Concepts.
 I have been training (and on occasion teaching) with Arno for ten years on-and-off.
 He is quite simply a superb teacher who is able to convey his actual experience in the close protection industry, an experience which includes some of the biggest celebrity names, into clear and high-value lessons.
 In the easiest and simplest format possible.

 He will give you reality without any sugarcoating, and teach you FUNDAMENTALS that will effectively enable you to deal with a critical incident.
 He is not going to teach you Ninja flips or faux gymnastic ballistic masturbation.
 But he is going to teach you hard, effective combatives .
 Arno is based in Pretoria, but in the grand old tradition he has gun and will travel.
 Also, he has Ric based in Durban, Rouen based in George, Johan in Potchefstroom, Dylan in Johannesburg, and Pieter in Randburg.